haxetink/tink_cli/README.md

 You can use metadata data to govern the flag name (`@:flag('my-custom-flag-name')`) and alias (`@:alias('a')`).
 Note that you can only use a single charater for alias.

+The reason for a single-char restriction for alias is that you can use a condensed alias format, for example:

+`-abcdefg` is actually equivalent to `-a -b -c -d -e -f -g`.

 ### Commands
 Public methods tagged with `@:command` will be treated as a runnable command.